- This event has passed.

 An event every week that begins at 7:00 pm on Wednesday, repeating until June 10, 2020

-And many more current halakhic questions.
+We will address many more current halakhic questions througout the series.
 Suggestions are always welcome!